bmann/bmcnotes/pages/Keeping your Twitter Archive fresh and freely hosted on Github Pages.md

 author:: [[Michael Hawksey]]
 tags:: #Twitter, #archive, #[[Google Sheets]], #[[Github Pages]], #article

-- Blog post by [[Michael Hawksey]] on using his [[Twitter Archiving Google Sheet]] tool to have a continuous archive on Github Pages, which you can then add a domain name to, in order to have it at a custom website like I do for my [[Twitter Archive]].
+- Blog post by [[Michael Hawksey]] on using his [[Twitter Archiving Google Sheet]] tool to have a continuous archive on Github Pages, which you can then add a domain name to, in order to have it at a custom website like I do for my [[BMC/Twitter Archive]].